eclipse-threadx/getting-started/docs/using-azure-rtos.md

 ### Azure/sas_token.c

-Sas_token.c takes a IoT Hub hostname, the device id and the device sas key and generates a SAS token.
+Sas_token.c takes a IoT Hub hostname, the device id and the device's primary SAS key and generates a SAS token.
 The SAS token is used to authenticate with your Azure IoT Hub.

 ### Networking.c